How to Hang a Hammock Without Trees: 6 Fool-Proof Methods

 Hammock camping stands are available at many outdoor gear stores, so you can usually get one relatively easily.
 Many models are also collapsible, which makes them an ideal choice for use at the campground.

-If you’re hammock camping without trees, rocks are an ideal anchoring system.
-In fact, you’ll find that many popular camping spots up in the alpine boast massive boulders, which make for superb hammocking locations.
+If you’re hammock camping without trees, rocks serve as an ideal anchoring system.
+Many popular camping spots in the alpine feature massive boulders, which make for superb hammocking locations.

 The good news is that hanging your hammock off of rocks is fairly straightforward.